MicrosoftDocs/MIMDocs/MIMDocs/reference/mim-best-practices.md

 ## Security

-### FIM MA account
+### MIM MA account

-The FIM MA account is not considered a service account and should be a regular user account.
+The MIM MA account is not considered a service account and should be a regular user account.
 The accounts must be able to log on locally in order for the FIM Synchronization Service service account to be able to impersonate it.

-To enable the FIM MA account to log on locally
+To enable the MIM MA account to log on locally

 1. Click Start, click Administrative Tools, and then click Local Security Policy.